mslipets/my-bloody-sonar/README.md

 Each release is a git tag v$VERSION-$INCREMENT where:

 * VERSION is the SonarQube version
-* INCREMENT is a number representing that representing the release contents (i.e additional configuration options, bugs in configuration, plugins, etc...)
+* INCREMENT is a number that representing the release contents (i.e additional configuration options, bugs in configuration, plugins, etc...)

 For each git tag, there following tags will be created:
 * $VERSION-$INCREMENT - one to one relationship with git tag